pflopez/js-808/README.md

 - Spend some time on testing that I didn't initially planned for.
 - Spend more than an hour on adding UI flavor.
 - I did add some responsiveness, but simpler than I initially thought.
-- Did not add velocity parameters (a long-press will be a nice UI for it!)
+- Did not add velocity parameters (a long-press will be a nice UX for it!)
 - Did not add the functionality to change time on the fly.

 # Installation